 - 1/8 tsp Pepper , plus more to taste

-- 6 Slices of Center Cut Bacon – diced into ½’’ pieces, or more to taste
+- 6 Slices Center Cut Bacon – diced into ½’’ pieces, or more to taste (OPTIONAL)*

 - 1 small Yellow Onion – roughly diced

-- 2 large cloves of Garlic – finely diced
+- 2 large cloves Garlic – finely diced

 - 4 Cups reduced sodium Chicken or Vegetable Stock

-- ½ Cup Half and Half , or more to taste-Optional (can substitute heavy cream)
+- ½ Cup Half and Half , or more to taste (Can substitute heavy cream)*

-For the Soup: Add bacon to a Dutch oven or stock pot and place over medium heat (start in a cold pot).
+If using bacon: Add bacon to a Dutch oven or stock pot and place over medium heat (start in a cold pot).
 Cook, stirring occasionally, until cooked through and crispy, about 8-12 minutes.
 Use a slotted spoon to remove bacon and set aside.
-Pour off all about 1 ½ tablespoon of drippings*.
+Pour off all, except about 1 ½ tablespoon of, drippings*.

-Add onion and jalapeno.
+(if not using bacon, add a tablespoon of oil to the pot before proceeding) Add onion and jalapeno.
 Season with ½ teaspoon cumin, ¼ teaspoon paprika, ¼ teaspoon chili powder, ½ teaspoon salt and a pinch of pepper.
 Sauté until soft and onion is translucent, about 5 minutes.
 Add garlic and cook until fragrant, about 1 minute.
-Add the roasted cauliflower*, cannellini beans and stock to the pot.
-Increase heat to high and bring mixture to a boil and immediately reduce heat to simmer.
+Add the roasted cauliflower, cannellini beans and stock to the pot.
+Increase heat to high, bring mixture to a boil and immediately reduce heat to simmer.
 Simmer for 15-20 minutes.

-Use an immersion blender to puree soup to desired consistency (alternatively, transfer soup in batches to a stand blender, puree, and transfer to a saucepan).
-Stir in half.
+Use an immersion blender to puree soup to desired consistency (alternatively, transfer soup in batches to a stand blender, puree, and transfer back to pot*).
+Stir in half-and-half.
 Taste and adjust for seasoning.

-*Pour excess drippings into a small container with a tight fitting lid and refrigerate for future use.
+- Pour excess drippings of bacon grease into a small container with a tight fitting lid and refrigerate for future use.
 Use in place of oil or butter for additional flavor in dishes.

-*To make this vegetarian: omit bacon and use 1 ½ tablespoons extra-virgin olive oil to sauté onion and jalapeno.
+- To make this vegetarian: Omit the bacon from ingredient list and skip step #3.
+Use 1 tablespoons extra-virgin olive oil to sauté onion and jalapeno in step 4.